Home | Products | PowerPoint | Learn PowerPoint | Shapes

 You will see these guidelines in use within the embedded presentations below (scroll down this page).

 Activity: Do experiment with various shapes that are formatted with fills of different colors.
-Select one of the shapes, and then individually select other shapes and apply the Subtract command -- you will notice that the resultant shape takes the formatting of the shape selected first.
+Select one of the shapes, and then individually select other shapes and apply the Subtract command.
+You will notice that the resultant shape takes the formatting of the shape selected first.

 The sample presentations below show how we used different shapes placed next to and above each other, and then subtracted.